Quick Verdict

 Cost per task is the wrong denominator.

-The right denominator is cost per solved business problem — which is a meaningfully different number, and one that changes the comparison significantly.
+The right denominator is cost per solved business problem which is a meaningfully different number, and one that changes the comparison significantly.

 In Zapier, this requires at minimum three separate Zaps (one per source), each with 4–6 action steps.
-At Professional plan ($49.99/month, 2,000 tasks), if this process runs 100 times per month, it consumes 1,200–1,800 tasks — 60–90% of your quota — for a single business process.
+At Professional plan ($49.99/month, 2,000 tasks), if this process runs 100 times per month, it consumes 1,200–1,800 tasks, 60–90% of your monthly quota for a single business process.

 In Make, this is a single scenario with an input router, conditional branches per source, and a shared action sequence downstream.
-Because unexecuted branches do not consume operations, the same 100 lead-processing runs might consume 400–600 operations — a fraction of the equivalent Zapier footprint.
+Because unexecuted branches do not consume operations, the same 100 lead-processing runs might consume 400–600 operations, a fraction of the equivalent Zapier footprint.

 In n8n (self-hosted), this runs 100 times or 10,000 times with no difference in platform cost.

 This is the core insight that most comparison articles miss: Zapier’s pricing model implicitly penalizes complex processes.
 Make’s pricing model rewards them. n8n’s model is indifferent to complexity entirely.
-The implication is that the more sophisticated your automation requirements, the worse Zapier’s cost-efficiency becomes — regardless of what the task pricing table appears to show.
+The implication is that the more sophisticated your automation requirements, the worse Zapier’s cost-efficiency becomes regardless of what the task pricing table appears to show.

 Total Cost of Ownership: A Framework